SLAzurin/armbian-aml-s8xx-kernel-build-steps/README.md

 If you follow the guide correctly, you should not have any issues.

 * Note about Docker: Docker's apt repository for armhf only works on Bionic at the time this guide is written.
-Focal is not supported for armhf for now.
+Focal is not supported on armhf for now.

 * Note: I am using Armbian downloaded from by balbes150 here: https://forum.armbian.com/topic/14232-single-armbian-image-for-rk-aml-aw-armhf-armv7/